LucasCossard/WSPP_Projectppchem/README.md

 # Projetppchem

-## Project name: Laboratory assistant spreadsheet
+## Project name: Water Solubility Prediction App

 ### Objective:

-Create a spreadsheet to easily structure reaction.
-The user would only need to enter the name of the chemical compound and one of three pieces of information: concentration, mass/volume or equivalent.
-The remaining information will be calculated automatically.Other information (density, molar mass, etc.) are necessary to calculate other information.

-### Coding:
-- Need a database of the x most widely used compounds in the world
-- Need different functions to calculate different parameters
-- Make a nice graphical interface
--  Other
+Create a web application to predict water solubility of chemicals.
+The objective is to find an ML model that can make good prediction and then create a web app with this model that take SMILES as input.